Network Devices (Hub, Repeater, Bridge, Switch, Router, Gateways and Brouter)

 Types of Hub

-3. Bridge – A bridge operates at data link layer.
-A bridge is a repeater, with add on the functionality of filtering content by reading the MAC addresses of source and destination.
+3. Bridge – A bridge operates at the data link layer.
+A bridge is a repeater, with add on the functionality of filtering content by reading the MAC addresses of the source and destination.
 It is also used for interconnecting two LANs working on the same protocol.
 It has a single input and single output port, thus making it a 2 port device.

 Types of Bridges